itz-shyam/itz-shyam/README.md

 - 👋 Hi, I’m @itz-shyam
 - 👀 I’m interested in gaming, learning about computers and stuff
 - 🌱 I’m currently learning python, html, js
-- 💞️ I’m looking to collaborate on a project for enabling chatting using cli
 - 📫 How to reach me : shyambabumm15@hotmail.com

 <!---